sbillburg/CRNN-with-STN/README.md

 The model is easy to start a trainning, but the performance of recognition is not better than the original CRNN without STN.
+I have tried to put STN part in the front of the network, between batchnorm_1 and conv_2, than the network didn't converge at all.
+Maybe I used STN in a wrong way?

 You can run CRNN individually by just remove the STN components, and connect *batchnorm_7* to *x_shape*.
 The CRNN can reach 90% of recognition accuracy.